What Is Keyword Research?

 Full keyword research at the start of your SEO campaign, then quarterly reviews to identify new opportunities and shifting trends.
 Monitor Google Search Console monthly for emerging queries.

 Google Keyword Planner for volume estimates and Ubersuggest for keyword ideas and difficulty scores.
 Combined with Google Search Console data, these cover most needs without cost.
-Our keyword difficulty checker provides quick difficulty analysis.
+If you want a broader technical baseline alongside keyword work, browse our free SEO tools.

 Should I target high-volume or low-volume keywords?